 ** ATTENTION: NOTICE OF DATABASE BREACH **

 To collect, process, analyze, and appropriately share intelligence between the federal government and the State of Maine.
-This shall be accomplished through the combination of resources from principle agencies, and the establishment of relationships from all levels of government and the private sector.
+This shall be accomplished through the combination of resources from principal agencies, and the establishment of relationships from all levels of government and the private sector.

 Critical Infrastructure Protection

 Critical infrastructure (CI) must be secure and able to withstand and rapidly recover from all hazards.
-CI owners and operators are uniquely positioned to manage risks to their individual operations and assets, and to determine effective strategies to make them more secure and resilient.
+CI owners and operators are uniquely positioned to manage risks to their individual operations and assets and to determine effective strategies to make them more secure and resilient.
 Proactive and coordinated efforts between CI and the agencies within the MIAC, are necessary to strengthen and maintain secure, functioning, and resilient critical infrastructure – including assets, networks, and systems – that are vital to public confidence and Maine’s and the Nation’s safety, prosperity, and well-being.

 Maine’s listing of critical infrastructure is diverse and complex.
 It includes distributed networks, varied organizational structures and operating models (including multinational ownership), interdependent functions and systems in both the physical space and cyberspace, and governance constructs that involve multi-level authorities, responsibilities, and regulations.